Ahmadalsofi/SOPullUpView/README.md

    * pullUpViewEndViewHeight  ...maximumHeightForBottomViewController...
 (Optional method)

-4. In the PullUpViewController defines an instanse from SOPullUpControl to be initlized from the ParentViewContrroler
+4. In the PullUpViewController defines an instance from SOPullUpControl to be initialized from the ParentViewContrroler

    ```swift
     var pullUpControl: SOPullUpControl? {